 Plasmid profile analysis of the multiple antibiotic resistant bacteria isolates were carried out using protocols described by Chan [10] and Matsui [11].
 Thereafter, a 1% SDS-PAGE gel was prepared and loaded into electrophoresis chamber containing between 4 wells; this was buffered with 20 mM sodium acetate, 2mM EDTA and then adjusted to pH 7.8 with acetic acid.
 The sample buffer contained 25% sucrose, 5mM sodium acetate, 0.05% bromophenol blue and 0.1% SDS.
 Electrophoresis was allowed to proceed at room temperature.
-After electrophoresis, gels were stained with ethidium bromide (1μI/mI) and observed with UV transillumination.
-The molecular marker used was the bacteriophage Hind III digest.
+After electrophoresis, gels were stained with phicol blue (1μl/ml) and observed with UV trans-illumination.
+The molecular marker used was the bacteriophage Hind III digest while the primer used for the study was Mec A gene.
 The multiple antibiotic resistant isolates were cured of their plasmid afterwards by exposing overnight grown bacterial cultures at 37 °C with 10mg/mL of ethidium bromide by adopting the methods described in Birnboim and Dolly [12] as well as Brown [13].